 There is inherent reputational risk related to those areas identified for focus in 2020/21.
 Monitoring arrangements have put in place to manage these risks.
-The draft AGS will be published on the Council's website.
+The final approved version of the AGS will be published on the Council's website.